haritha-dfis/weather/README.md

 # weather
 This application is to find the weather of different cities.
 I have used CSS for styling and javascript for logic.
 This application also displays date, wind speed, humidity. pressure.
-And also a % days predicted forecast.